BasThomas/basthomas.github.io/_posts/2024-06-20-testing-swift-testing.md

 which mentions a bunch of great comparisons between the two frameworks that'll help get you started.

-Let me know how you get on
+Let me know how you get on!